 Kayak down the very same river that was used in the filming of The Hobbit and see why Sir Peter Jackson chose to feature this fantasy-like environment.
 Paddle past waterfalls, along moss-covered gorges and down a few fun rapids of the stunning Pelorus River.
 Book your trip with Pelorus Eco Adventures.

 There are many awesome reasons to kayak up the Waitangi River in the Bay of Islands!
 If kayaking through the unique ecosystem of a mangrove forest doesn’t excite you then perhaps get as close as you can to the impressive Haruru Falls will!
 Plus, you’re sure to see lots of birds and fish along the way.
 It’s just one of the 7 Water Activities in the Bay of Islands.
 Book your trip with either Bay of Islands Cruise & Kayak, Coastal Kayakers, The Rock Adventure Cruise or Bay of Islands Kayaking.

 Paddle under a galaxy of glowworms in the Mclaren Falls Park outside of the city of Tauranga.
 Glowworm kayaking tours start with a snack on the shores of Lake McLaren before following one of its narrow streams into glowworm grotto making a unique addition to kayaking in New Zealand!
 Book your trip with Waimarino.

 Location: Tauranga, Bay of Plenty, North Island.

 Kayak on New Zealand’s longest river, the mighty Waikato River, from the North Island town of Taupo.
 Not only is this a great river to kayak for beginners, but a stop off at the natural hot spring at Spa Park is an added bonus!
-Check out more things to do in Taupo!
+Book your Waikato kayaking tour here.
+Plus, check out more things to do in Taupo!

 Location: Taupo, Waikato, North Island.